TJLW/tjlw.github.io/Projects/ArloAGV/README.md

 <p align="center"> <img width="auto" src="https://github.com/TJLW/tjlw.github.io/blob/master/Projects/ArloAGV/Images/ArloRobotModelSide.png?raw=True"/> </p>
 <p align="center">
 	A side view of the Arlo robot model in RViz.
-We do not visualize the top plat or the standoffs.
+We do not visualize the top plate or the standoffs.
 </p>

 <p align="center"> <img width="auto" src="https://github.com/TJLW/tjlw.github.io/blob/master/Projects/ArloAGV/Images/ArloRobotModelFront.png?raw=True"/> </p>
 <p align="center">
 	A front view of the Arlo robot model in RViz.
-We do not visualize the top plat or the standoffs.
-Notice the block box representing the laser floating above the base plate.
+We do not visualize the top plate or the standoffs.
+Notice the black box representing the laser floating above the base plate.
 This is due to the laser currently being mounted to the top plate that is not visualized.
 </p>